FabricationsHQ - Muirsically Speaking

 Higham physically drives the sound on from the back, by what I describe as truly 'attacking' his kit, whilst still in control of his playing, with just a touch of anger.

-The only disappointment for drummer and audience was that the Ferry stage has a large but low ceiling 'alcove' area where the drums are situated and this meant Scott couldn't do any standing or leaning over the kit (which is usually a part of his performance) for danger of serious concussion.
+The only disappointment for drummer and audience was that the Ferry stage has a large but low ceiling alcove area where the drums are situated.
+This meant Higham couldn't do any standing or leaning over the kit (usually part of his performance) for danger of serious concussion.

-So instead we got serious percussion (sorry).
+But we did get serious percussion (sorry).
 Boom, boom (sorry again).

 Although I'm more of a fan of what I would describe as their more melodic but no less adventurous prog albums of the nineties, their last album, 2008's 'Pure', was well received, critically acclaimed in the progressive corridors of power, and remains the core of the set two years on.